mroughan/SurrealNumbers.jl/README.md

         shorthand::String
         L::Array{SurrealShort,1}
         R::Array{SurrealShort,1}
+    	h::UInt64
    end

-Note the addition of a `shorthand` string, which isn't necessary, but carries a little bit of extra information to make pretty printing a little easier.
+Note the addition of a `shorthand` string, which isn't necessary, but carries a little bit of extra information to make pretty printing and hence debugging a little easier.

+The variable `h` contains the hash value of the surreal, which is calculated the first time it is used.
+This avoids incurring the cost of this (recursive) calculation every time the value is needed, which is often as the hash is used to speed up other operations.

 ### Dyadic numbers